 Over the past two years, some series and films have featured the logo with the text “E1 Entertainment.”
 Above was the first half of the inscription.
 The designers depicted it as the letter “E” with the number 1 slightly turned to the right side.
 The word “ENTERTAINMENT,” consisting entirely of capital glyphs, was at the bottom.

-The basis for the inscription was the top of a certain sphere, which denoted the planet.
-It was painted in gradient blue.
+The basis for the inscription was the top of a sphere that denoted the planet.
+It was painted in a blue gradient.
 In the background, you can see the same blue rays of different shades.
 All this was placed in a square.

 2010 – 2015

 In 2010, the company began using a logo that could be roughly divided into two parts.
-The first fragment is a light blue square with rounded corners on the top right and bottom left.
-Inside it was the letter “e” and the word “one” in white, aligned on the right side.
+The first fragment is a light-blue square with rounded corners at the top right and bottom left.
+Inside it were the letter “e” and the word “one” in white, aligned on the right.

 The second part was a blue inscription, “entertainment one,” consisting of lowercase characters.
-Due to the lack of space, the two words were only separated by typography: the last three letters were bolder than all the previous ones.
+Due to the lack of space, the two words were separated only by typography: the last three letters were bolder than the rest.

 2015 – 2024

 The “Entertainment One” logo was updated in 2015 as part of efforts to modernize and strengthen the brand’s visual identity.
 A team of designers led the project under the direction of Steven Preisman.
-Their task was to create a modern and easily recognizable visual mark that would reflect the essence of the company and its position in the entertainment industry.
+Their task was to create a modern, easily recognizable visual mark that reflected the essence of the company and its position in the entertainment industry.

-The main element of the emblem is the “entertainment One” text, rendered in a simple and modern font.
+The main element of the emblem is the “Entertainment One” text, set in a simple, modern font.
 The logo is light blue, symbolizing trust, stability, and professionalism.
 The sans-serif font was chosen to give the emblem a contemporary and clean look.

 The logo’s balance and memorable design combine text and graphic symbols.
-The company is portrayed as bringing together different types of content and formats under a single platform.
+The company is portrayed as bringing together diverse content and formats on a single platform.
 The visual identity reflects the brand’s ambitions and readiness to remain relevant in the ever-changing entertainment world.

 Font and Colors